mvoehringer/gpioLogger/README.md

-gpioLog
+gpioLogger
 ==========
-Daemon to read GPIO port changes on an RespberryPI and to post the count to the volkszaehler.org middle-ware.
+Daemon to read GPIO ports of an RespberryPI and to post the count to the volkszaehler.org middle-ware.
 This will work very similar to https://github.com/w3llschmidt/s0vz and https://github.com/volkszaehler/vzlogger

 Features
 --------
- * Non blocking IO - the deamon will not miss signals, while sending to the middle-ware
+ * Non blocking IO (thanks to NodeJs) - the deamon will not miss signals, while sending to the middle-ware
  * You can configure how often you want to send results to the middle-ware
  * You don't need special io-board to count S0 like sensors, because you can connect them directly to you GPIO port